WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 ## Prompt

-Additionally to the welcome banner it could be good to know in what server we are all the time, in this case update the prompt as follow:
+Additionally to the welcome banner it could be good to know in what server we are all the time and see clearly what branch is checkout-ed, in this case update the prompt as follow:

 ```sh
 pico ~/.bashrc